Call for original compositions 2023

 Saxophones in AATB (optional SAATB or SATB, one player per part)

-Three, four, five, or six Trumpet/Cornet parts (four to six players; some maybe doubling flugelhorn)
+Three, four, five, or six Trumpet/Cornet parts (four to six players in all; some can double flugelhorn)

-Two Tenor Trombone parts (two or three players; one first and two seconds, or two firsts and one second)
+Two Tenor Trombone parts (two or three players; one first and one seconds, (or two firsts and one second)

 One Bass Trombone part (one player)